Is Astrophotography Easy? Find Out Now

 Six months later, I was able to take this shot of the Andromeda Galaxy.

-I plan to soon revisit Andromeda and take an up-to-date shot now that I have been doing astrophotography for two years.
+I plan to soon revisit Andromeda and take an up-to-date shot now that I have been doing astrophotography for several years.
 I have learned so much in that time about filters, exposure and integration time, stacking, and much more.
 I’m also lucky enough to live in a place where there are lots of clear skies!

 The question I asked at the beginning of this article was, “Is astrophotography easy?” and after reading the above you should understand that the answer is actually that it becomes easier with experience.
 It takes time to learn how to do anything worthwhile and astrophotgraphy is no different.